 Handmade arts are part of the cultural footprint of the Smoky Mountains.
 Visitors should stop by one of these galleries while exploring the region.

-• The Macon County Art Association’s Uptown Gallery in downtown Franklin features exhibits by local artists and works to promote art in the area.
+• The Macon County Art Association’s Uptown Gallry in downtown Franklin features exhibits by local artists and works to promote art in the area.
 The Uptown Gallery also offers year-round workshops and classes.

 Museums and Culture

 Learn about regional history and peruse the displays at some of the eclectic museums found in the mountains.

-• The Museum of the Cherokee Indian takes you on a journey from the early days of Cherokee hunter-gatherers to the Trail of Tears and beyond.
+• The Museum of the Cherokee People takes you on a journey from the early days of Cherokee hunter-gatherers to the Trail of Tears and beyond.
 The museum offers a fascinating history of the tribe.

 • The Stecoah Valley Cultural Arts Center offers an artesian gallery featuring over 125 artists and craftsmen.
 Visitors can also enjoy trying cultural foods from local sources, and both art and cooking classes.

 • Located in Bryson City, the Top 10 nationally ranked Smoky Mountain Train Museum has train displays for all ages and model train enthusiasts alike.

 Rest Your Head